Wiggen94/ha-homarr-server/README.md

+# NEW VERSION IS AVAILABLE AT https://github.com/Wiggen94/ha-homarr-v1-server.
+THIS WILL NO LONGER GET UPDATED

-# 🌐 Home Assistant Add-on: Homarr Server 🚀
+## 🌐 Home Assistant Add-on: Homarr Server 🚀

 Welcome to the **Homarr Server for Home Assistant** repository!
 This add-on is designed to host the Homarr dashboard independently within your Home Assistant environment, providing easy and direct access to your self-hosted dashboard.